 If you want to have a say in who takes care of you and your assets, you need to make a written incapacity plan.
 Parman & Easterday can help you take advantage of current laws to dictate who you want taking care of you and acting on your behalf.

 You may also need to address who should become the guardian of your minor children, who will care for your pets, and how you will pay for long term care if you need help caring for yourself.
-Our Overland Park elder law attorney will help you understand the issues that arise due to incapacity and assist you in addressing those issues.

 Making A Legacy Plan